tokich6/react-keeper-app/README.md

 ## Project Description

-The app lets add and delete notes.
+The app lets you add and delete notes.

 ## Installation and running